MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 # [Command line](#tab/cli)

-1. Sign in to Microsoft 365 with the TeamsFX CLI:
+1. Sign in to Microsoft 365 with the TeamsFx CLI:

     ``` bash
     teamsfx account login m365